mikaelxu/japanschoolexperience/src/pages/faq.md

 ## Academic Life

 ### What subjects will I study?
 Students typically study subjects including mathematics, science, and music.
 These subjects do not require high-level understanding of Japanese language.
-Students will also participate in PE/sports lessons, school cleaning and lunch serving, just like any other Japanese students.
+Students will also participate in PE/sports lessons, school cleaning and lunch serving, just like any other local Japanese student.

 ### Do I need to know Japanese?
 Basic Japanese is helpful but not required.
-Schools will try to ajust the schedule to have easy-to-participate courses such as mathematics and music etc. to cater to participants.
+Schools will try to adjust the schedule to have easy-to-participate courses such as mathematics and music etc. to cater to participants.

 ### Can parents visit the school?
-Yes, we have teamed up with the school to allow parents' visit and observing of the class - a special "School Open House" for our participants.
+Yes, we have teamed up with the school to allow parents' visit and observing the class - a special "School Open House" for our participants.